minhloc29/GNBG-Test/README.md

 ## Rules

+* A LLM has to be used during the design process of the algorithm
 * You can fine-tune the algorithm parameters but the values have to be consistent across the whole benchmark
 * No modification of the benchmark is allowed
 * The benchmark has to be treated as a blackbox